 This is a common problem, unfortunately.

-An entrepreneur builds their business, realizes they need help, and when they have help, they just can’t hand over the reigns.
+An entrepreneur builds their business, realizes they need help, and when they have help, they just can’t hand over the reins.
 The business is your baby.
 You don’t want anyone to hurt it or abuse it.
 It’s perfectly natural!

 But you can’t do it alone, and if you’re reading this, you know this already.
 Some reasons for not being able to let someone else in are fear (you’re afraid of getting hurt or bad things happening), lack of trust (you may feel afraid to count on someone else) and unworthiness (you may feel you don’t deserve the extra help).